Synthetixio/synthetix/docs/contracts/index.md

 * Related contracts from inheritance
 * Related contract variables.
 * Ensure all contract texts in this document link to the relevant page
-* Contract mapper: scan through ABI of contract at a particular address, look at nullary functions returning addresses.
-For each address extracted thereby, check if it is a contract.
-Fetch ABI of the contract at that address if it is, then recurse until done.
-Enhancement: also look for calls out to other contracts in function bodies.
+* Enhance Contract Mapper: Command line args etc. Look for calls out to other contracts in function bodies.

 ## From the main repo